Becoming You With Julie

 Instructions

-• Blend the mixture until smooth and creamy.
+• Blend until smooth and adjust salt or thickness as needed.

 Notes